railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 HR Payroll

+The new :mod:`hr_payroll` module includes a generic payroll engine that handles everything required to compute hr salary slips, the taxes to pay, etc.
-You can manage your company's payroll by using hr_payroll module.The configuration wizard to install this module is shown below:
+You can manage your company's payroll by using this module.The configuration wizard to install this module is shown below:

 .. figure:: images/install_payroll.png
    :align: center